 San Diego is easy to get to on the Medellín Metro.
 It’s located about four blocks from the Exposiciones metro station on Line A. It’s only about a five-minute walk east from the metro station to get to the mall.

-Furthermore, any taxi or Uber driver in Medellín will know where San Diego mall is located.
+Furthermore, any taxi driver in Medellín will know where San Diego mall is located.
 It’s also typically easy to catch a taxi at the mall with a line of taxis usually lined up at the mall.